ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * `TouchpadTouchEnd` - Emitted when the touchpad is no longer being touched.
  * `TouchpadAxisChanged` - Emitted when the touchpad is being touched in a different location.
  * `TouchpadSenseAxisChanged` - Emitted when the amount of touch on the touchpad sense changes.
+ * `TouchpadTwoPressed` - Emitted when the touchpad two is pressed (to the point of hearing a click).
+ * `TouchpadTwoReleased` - Emitted when the touchpad two has been released after a pressed state.
  * `TouchpadTwoTouchStart` - Emitted when the touchpad two is touched (without pressing down to click).
  * `TouchpadTwoTouchEnd` - Emitted when the touchpad two is no longer being touched.
  * `TouchpadTwoAxisChanged` - Emitted when the touchpad two is being touched in a different location.